mcollovati/quarkus-hilla/README.md

 ### Custom Endpoint Prefix

-A custom endpoint prefix can be configured setting the `vaadin.endpoint.prefix` entry in `application.properties`.
-The extension will create a custom `connect-client.ts` file in the `frontend` folder, constructing the `ConnectClient` object with the configured prefix.
+A custom endpoint prefix can be configured by setting the `vaadin.endpoint.prefix` entry in `application.properties`.
+The extension will create a custom `connect-client.ts` file in the `frontend` folder and construct the `ConnectClient` object with the configured prefix.
 If `connect-client.ts` exists and does not match the default Hilla template, it is not overwritten.